What is Oxfam, what do we do, and how do we do it? Here’s the information you need.

 We provide local partners grants for their anti-poverty programs and work with them to build alliances, networks, and effective organizations that will eventually be self-sufficient.
-Most important, we work with our partners to learn; what they teach us about the best solutions to poverty is just as valuable as the funding and collaboration we provide them.
+Most importantly, we work with our partners to learn; what they teach us about the best solutions to poverty is just as valuable as the funding and collaboration we provide them.

 4: We believe that fighting poverty is about fighting injustice.

 Poverty often arises from the violation of people’s basic rights.
 When someone is denied the right to own land, the right to education, access to basic services like clean water, a fair price for the crops they grow, or a fair wage for the work they do, the result is poverty.
 Fighting injustice is an essential means to ending poverty.

 5: The projects we fund are community driven.